Fsiban/cebd1160_project_Francina/README.md

 ## Research Question

 1 sentence description of your research question.
-Which features values distinctly indicate a malignant diagnosis.
+Which feature values distinctly indicate a malignant diagnosis.

 ### Abstract